brettcannon/python-launcher/README.md

   - Read `../pyvenv.cfg` to resolve for `Any` version
     - Acts as a heavyweight "symlink" to the Python executable for the virtual environment
     - Speeds up environment creation by not having to copy over entire Python installation (e.g. `.pyd` files)
-1. Provide a `pylauncher` package (it will make the pipenv developers happy 😃)
+1. Provide a `pylauncher` package (it will make the pipenv developers happy 😃; might change name to `pyfinder` for package)
 1. Use `OsString`/`OsStr` everywhere (versus now which is wherever it's easy w/ `path::Path`)?
    - Widest compatibility for people where they have undecodable paths (which is hopefully a very small minority)